emdashjs/Emdash.JS/DESIGN.md

 ### Plugins

 Plugins extend the functionality of the app.
-These run in a semi-sandboxed manner.
-Plugins may use the data source read and write their own records.
-A plugin may also read Content records, but cannot modify records they do not own.
+These run in a sandboxed manner.
+Plugins may use the data source to read and write their own records.
+A plugin may also read Content and User records, but cannot modify records they do not own.
 Plugins may provide arbitary Api, Feed, or Page routes, but cannot override either Built-in or Author providers.

 | Type        | Capabilities                                                            |
 |:-----------:|-------------------------------------------------------------------------|